plasne/openid-connect/README.md

     -   The identity_token is sent in a cookie marked HttpOnly so it is not accessible via JavaScript, however, the information could still be accessible via a compromised browser or device.
 This should still be OK because any change to the information would invalidate the signature.

+-   In the next section about reissuing, the reason the more common refresh_token was not used for the renewal is because semantically it seemed inappropriate to issue a refresh_token without some way of revoking it.
+If the application did manage state, you could consider adding a revokable refresh_token and using that for reissue.

+There is one condition that would require state...

+-   If you are using the AuthCode flow to get access_tokens/refresh_tokens on-behalf-of the user and you intend to keep them so that you can do things as the user later in your application, you will NEED to have some state because you need to cache those tokens somewhere server-side.
+I think this is an uncommon pattern, but it could drive a state requirement.

 ## Why Reissue?

 The reissue capability was added into this solution after the first implementation because the customer wanted the application authentication to potentially last for days.
 The identity_token is passed by cookie on every REST call and contains the information needed to validate the authentication.